sfeir-open-source/sfeir-school-playwright/docs/markdown/05-test-data-and-mocks/10-data-strategies.md

 ##==##

-# Mock only difficult use case with Playwright
+# Mock only difficult use cases with Playwright

 ![center h-800](./assets/images/05-test-data-and-mocks/strat-mock-some-calls.png)